altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~Side doors, broken off their hinges covered the floor.~ *She descended into the red.*
 ~The end of the tunnel was blocked off.~
-~Jammed shut by a door she couldn’t move.~
+~Jammed shut by a door she couldn't move.~
 ~To her right was a service hatch.~
 ~It was half way down and half her size...~
 ~A crawlspace for the electrics.~